jamescassell/ansible-role-citrix-client/README.md

   installed.

-- If the package is already installed, `update-ca-trust` should be run afterwards for this role to install system CA certificates into the Citrix Client trust store.
+- If the package is already installed, `update-ca-trust` should be run afterwards (or at least sometime after the ICAClient rpm was built) for this role to install system CA certificates into the Citrix Client trust store.

 Role Variables
 --------------